SathyaBhat/sathyabh.at/content/a-look-back-2023/index.md

 Here’s what happened by the month:

 **January:** We got a taste of what Summers in Sydney is like.
 With increasing temperatures and an ineffective air conditioning system, we bought a Vornado and liked it so much that we bought another one last month.
-Inspired by [Thej's](https://thejeshgn.com/tag/weekly-notes/), I started writing my [weekly notes](/series/weekly-notes) from the [third week](/2023/01/21/weekly-notes-03-2023/) of January and have been writing every week since - it's become a habit now to write my weekly notes as I talk with my friends on Discord every Sunday afternoon, and I want to keep at that.
+Inspired by [Thej's Weekly Notes](https://thejeshgn.com/tag/weekly-notes/), I started writing my [weekly notes](/series/weekly-notes) in the [third](/2023/01/21/weekly-notes-03-2023/) of January and have been writing every week since - it's become a habit now to write my weekly notes as I talk with my friends on Discord every Sunday afternoon, and I want to keep at that.
 I also started helping out for Barcamp virtually.
 January ended with the Chinese New Year celebrations and we went over to Darling Harbour for the show.

   {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "lanterns.jpg" "Happy Lunar New Year!"
 "A look back at 2023"  >}}